GrantFBarnes/sqlfmt/README.md

 `.sqlfmt`

-Program will look for file in current working directory and up (until root).
+This program will look for the config file in the current working directory and up (until root).
-If found, file content sets the default configuration values.
+If found, the file content sets the default configuration values.
 Any configuration arguments provided will override these defaults.

 Format Configuration